de-simone/NN2ST/README.md

 The source code is fully contained in the file NN2ST.py.

+To run the code, simply type 'python NN2ST.py' from command line.

 The default data are synthethic random samples generated from 2-dimensional gaussians.

 The code can be easily adapted to input data of any dimension from external files.